 If a feat has any prerequisites, you must meet those prerequisites before you can take it.
 Feats cannot be taken more than once unless they explicitly say so.
 Your feat choices are permanent and cannot be changed.

 Additionally at 3rd level, you’ve learned how to give your attacks special flavors.
 From the following list, you may select any 3 abilities and use them in combat, following any restrictions detailed in the ability’s description.
 You have a number of uses for your maneuvers as shown in the Warrior class table; you regain all of these uses at the end of a night's or day's rest, and regain 1 use at the end of a quick rest.
-You can use only one maneuver per attack or reaction.
+You can use only one maneuver per attack or reaction unless the maneuver explicitly says otherwise.
 You can select 3 more maneuvers at 10th and 15th level.

 Commander's Strike.
-You can use 2 seconds to command a single ally within 10m of you that you can see and can see or hear you to use their reaction to make an attack against an enemy of your choice, provided they have a means of attacking them without moving.
+You can use 2 seconds (independent of you DEX) to command a single ally within 10m of you that you can see and that can see or hear you to use their reaction to make an attack against an enemy of your choice, provided they have a means of attacking them without moving.

 Disarming Blow.
 When you make an attack, you can also attempt the